 - 1. Classroom Teachers comprise the Student Care Team and will stay with their students at all times following the established plan to evacuate building when instructed to do so.
 Absolute silence is required.
-Attendance will be taken and submitted. - 2.
-The Sweep Team will clear the building and report the condition of the facility to the Command Post. - 3.
-The Command Post will be established in the front of the main office.
-Any staff member who does not have an assignment will report to Darren or Jennifer at the command post. - 4.
+Attendance will be taken and submitted. - The Sweep Team will clear the building and report the condition of the facility to the Command Post. - The Command Post will be established in the front of the main office.
+Any staff member who does not have an assignment will report to THE FOOTBALL FIELD at the command post. - 4.
 If students are unaccounted for, information will be gathered as to where they were last seen. - 5.
-Logistics Personnel will oversee the distribution of supplies as directed by Christina.
-Christina and available staff will assist in handing out supplies. - 6.
-Rescue Team members (Same as sweep team) will retrieve their gear from the emergency backpacks and look for missing students. - 7.
-The Medical Team will retrieve their supplies from the health room and establish a medical post in the undercover area.
-Amy and Leanne will assign additional help as needed. - 8.
+Logistics Personnel (OFFICE STAFF PERSONNEL) will oversee the distribution of supplies as directed by THE PRINCIPAL.
+OFFICE MANAGER and available staff will assist in handing out supplies. - 6.
+Rescue Team members (Same as sweep team) will retrieve their gear from the MAINTENANCE STORAGE ADAJECT TO ROOM 119 and look for missing students. - 7.
+The Medical Team will retrieve their supplies from the MAINTENANCE STORAGE ADAJECT TO ROOM 119 and establish a medical post in THE FOOTBALL FIELD.
+OFFICE STAFF PERSONNEL will assign additional help as needed. - 8.
 If the decision is made NOT to reenter the building the students will remain on the fields with their current period teacher until instructed to move by the incident commander.
-When directed by the Incident Commander the Student Release Team will gather supplies and establish a post on the field. - Our off-site evacuation and reunification site is Everett Memorial Stadium.
+When directed by the Incident Commander the Student Release Team will gather supplies and establish a post in front of the tennis courts. - Our off-site evacuation and reunification site is Everett Memorial Stadium.
 The Student Release Team would work with the CRC Emergency Team and prepare to reunify students and parents. - 9.
-Staff Care Team Linnea and Michael will contact staff members to check their welfare. - 10.
+Staff Care Team SCHOOL NURSE AND HEALTH ROOM ASSISTANT will contact staff members to check their welfare. - 10.
 On the hour and the half hour each Team Leader will report in person or by radio to the Incident Command Post to update their situation.
 This information will be recorded by the Planning / Intelligence Chief. - 11.
 Available Staff Members -- Staff members not assigned to students and can be used to supplement the Medical Team, Student Release Team or to be a runner.
 The kitchen staff may also be available.
-Available staff should report to the command post for assignment by Darren/Jennifer.
+Available staff should report to the command post for assignment by SCHOOL ADMINISTRATION.